Fall 2021 Student Organization Event Procedure Disclaimer:

 - Only 1 Food Truck can be hosted by a club/organization per week.

 In the event that an outside caterer or food service provider must be used, the sponsoring organization must obtain from the off-campus caterer the following three documents, to be attached with a Temporary Food Facility Permit:

-- A copy of the caterer’s license to do business in the County of Los Angeles.
+- A copy of the caterer’s business license

 - A certificate of liability insurance in the amount of one million dollars or more naming California State University, Los Angeles and Cal State LA.
 University Auxiliary Services, Inc. as additional insureds.

-Student orgnizations should review the California State University, Los Angeles Temporary Food Facility Guidelines.
+Student organizations should review the California State University, Los Angeles Temporary Food Facility Guidelines.
 The following are examples of potentially hazardous foods and beverages prohibited from being prepared or sold: